mitodl/handbook/openedx/MITx-edx-integration-tutor.md

 ## Create an access token to use with MIT Application management commands

-In Open edX, under [`http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/`](http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/), create an access token with that newly created staff user.
-Select the `{app_name}-oauth-app` application you created in the previous step.
+1. In a private window, log in with the service account you created in the "Prerequisite" step above.
+This will generate an access token for the service user.
+2. Go to [`http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/`](http://local.openedx.io:8000/admin/oauth2_provider/accesstoken/) and verify that the access token has been generated for the service worker account.
+3. Modify the `Expires` date to a date in the future and save the changes.

 ## MIT Application Setup